upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/cpgs.md

 ![the snorlax/ folder, showing image files and info.ini]({{ site.baseurl }}/assets/images/wikipages/cpg/nav4.png)

+The simplest way of making a CPG is using a sheet, since they encompass all graphics info needed, in a single image file.
+Each RomType (what game the CPG are meant for) has its own example/template sheet, presented in their own sections below.
+The only thing sheets can't do, but separate graphics files can, is Gen 3 reflection palette shenanigans.
+Sheets also have the advantage, of being easy to upload to websites such as [Spriter's Resource](https://www.spriters-resource.com/) or [DeviantArt](https://www.deviantart.com/).

 The UPR accepts images in many formats, but ".png" and ".bmp" are strongly recommended.
 Don't use ".jpg" files.
-If you know what "indexing" images is, you generally do not need to worry about that.
+If you know what "indexing" images is, do not worry about that.
 Unindexed images work just fine, as long as they don't have too many colors.
-This means you can use pretty much any image editing tool to create the images, like MS Paint or [Paint.net](https://www.getpaint.net/) (the exception where indexing is needed, is Gen 3 overworld sprites).
+This means you can use pretty much any image editing tool to create the images, like MS Paint or [Paint.net](https://www.getpaint.net/) (the exception where indexing is needed, is Gen 3 overworld sprites, *if a sheet is not used*).

-Palettes should be ".pal" files in JASC-PAL format.
-Palette files are only used in special cases, such as for the reflection palette in Gen 3 games.
-Normally the palettes are taken from the image files.
+Normally the palettes are taken from the image files, the exception being the reflection palette in Gen 3 games, *if a sheet is not used*.
+In that case, they should be ".pal" files in JASC-PAL format.

-`info.ini` contains some info about the custom player graphics, such as who made it, and also tells the UPR how to use the images.
-The "info.ini" file can contain one or more custom player graphics entries.
+The `info.ini` file can contain one or more custom player graphics entries.
 Each of these entries has a name in square brackets, followed by a number of tags.
 Each tag has a key, followed by "=", and a value.
 For example, if you have "RomType=Gen1", that means the custom player graphics are meant for inserting into a Gen 1 game.

 Below is a table of common tags, what values they accept, and what they are used for.
 Depending on the RomType/what game the custom player graphics are meant for, there are also additional tags, like "UnderwaterSprite" or "FishSpriteMode".
 The generation-specific pages explain what these tags are.

+It *is* possible to use tags meant for separate graphics files, in addition to a sheet.
+In which case, the sheet is loaded first, and the other tags overwrite the contents of the sheet.

 <table><tr> <th>Key</th> <th>Accepted values</th> <th>Usage</th> </tr>
 <tr><td>RomType</td>